sivizius/old-nixfiles/README.md

 * `deploy.sh`       – Bash-Script to deploy a host-configuration to a machine (IP/domain).
 * `LICENCE.md`      – The licence of this work, see Licence-section below.
 * `README.md`       – This document.
-* `applications/`   – Configuration for simple applications, usually just files adding packages to `environment.systemPackages`.
-  * `development/`  – Applications related to software-development like compilers and similar tools.
-  * `gui/`          – Applications that provide a graphical user interface and therefore need a display.
-  * `mail/`         – E-Mail user agents, etc.
-* `common/`         – Common configuration shared by multiple hosts, more than just adding applications.
+* `common/`         – Common configuration shared by multiple hosts.
+* `desktop/`        – Common configuration for desktop hosts.
 * `hosts/`
   * Host-specific configuration, see Hosts-section below.
   * Each host-directory contains…